MacBookProne/Github-workshops-/README.md

 # Github, workshops
 Worked in EPS.

-Wokring with Jordan on a Github workshop today Feb, 13, 2016
+Working with Jordan on a Github workshop today Feb, 13, 2016